wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Added features: Now you can add tags to print posted data for the email subject, autoresponder subject, or the autoresponder message.
+To see instructions, just click "help" next to any of these fields on the form edit page.
+[See FAQ](http://www.fastsecurecontactform.com/tip-add-email-autoresponder)

 = 2.9.8 =
 - (29 Jan 2011) - Added setting: "Enable to receive email as HTML instead of plain text."
 Enable if you want the email message sent as HTML format.
 HTML format is desired if you want to avoid a 70 character line wordwrap when you copy and paste the email message.
 Normally the email is sent in plain text wordwrapped 70 characters per line to comply with most email programs.
 - Added new settings in the "Redirect" section: You can Enable posted data to be sent as a query string on the redirect URL.
 This can be used to send the posted data via GET query string to a another form.